 Even if no one says, ‘what a poem!’

-Since I began working through the Psalms consecutively, rather than skipping around to find a favorite, I noticed their variety of moods, subject matter, and the many roles these poets played.
+Lately, I’ve been working through the biblical Psalms consecutively, rather than skipping around to find a favorite.
+I noticed their variety of moods, subject matter, and the many roles these poets played.
 And the more I looked, the more I saw that we, at this time, in this nation, need psalmists.
 Actually, we have some already.
 However, they are struggling to do their jobs.
 Many psalmists lack the story or language that will heal us.
 They “heal the wound of my people superficially.”
 Many who know the Creator’s song have stopped singing—they just read the lyrics.
 Others are singing out of key.

 Not that long ago, everyday Americans sang together at home and sometimes at work.
 We recited accessible poetry that brought pleasure and meaning.
 But now, singing has been relegated to the professionals, and we’re embarrassed by our voices.
 And poetry has gone academic, and the rest of us can’t decipher such verse.
 I’m not necessarily suggesting a formal return to those activities.
 But I am calling for melody, rhythm, and beauty to be brought back into our language and delivery.